 The next thing we want to do is secure that domain name that we’ve spent so much time thinking up.
 There are a few hosting companies that allow you to get 1 free domain when you sign up for a hosting package, so I recommend doing this step all together.
 If you’ve already purchased your domain elsewhere, don’t worry… I’ll cover that as well!

 When you go to purchase hosting, you’re going to be asked which hosting package you’d like to select.
-I recommend that since we are going to be using WordPress (more on this later) that we choose the WordPress Hosting Startup Package.
-This package gets you started for very little start up cost, and again, includes your domain in the setup process.
+I recommend that since we are going to be using WordPress (more on this later) that we choose on of the WordPress Hosting Packages.
+These packages get you started for very little start up cost, and again, includes your domain in the setup process.

-After you select the package you’d like and hit Get Started, you’ll be taken to this screen:
+After you select the package you’d like and hit Get Plan, you’ll be taken to this screen:

 At this point, you have reserved your domain name, paid for your hosting account, and installed WordPress!
 You are almost there!